Efficient Evaluation of LLM Performance with Statistical Guarantees: Introduction

 We also assume access to historical data $H \in \{ 0, 1, \text{NA} \}^{N_{\text{old}} \times N_q}$ from $N_{\text{old}}$ prior models (e.g., previously benchmarked and/or observed in deployment), potentially with many missing entries (i.e., NA) due to resource and deployment constraints.
 Given a new model and budget $n_b$, the problem is: how should we adaptively select which $n_b$ questions to query so as to construct a confidence interval (CI) for $\theta$ that is as narrow as possible, while maintaining frequentist coverage?

 Here, coverage (say, $95\%$) means that over repeated runs of the evaluation procedure (i.e., over sampling randomness), the reported $95\%$ CI contains the true finite-bank accuracy $\theta$ at least $95\%$ of the time.
 This guarantee is crucial for model selection and monitoring: miscalibrated uncertainty can lead to systematic overconfidence and poor deployment decisions, and the risk is amplified under adaptive evaluation where i.i.d.~assumptions and heuristic error bars may fail.
-Such valid-coverage intervals provide uncertainty-quantified performance estimates to support deployment decisions alongside considerations such as cost and latency.